balena-io/docs/pages/faq/troubleshooting/faq.md

 ##### Does {{ $names.company.lower }} have access to my device, source code and images?

 Device access is granted to a subset of {{ $names.company.lower }} employees to [enable support and device troubleshooting](https://www.balena.io/docs/learn/manage/support-access).
-This access is controlled by ssh key access and only after access is explicitly granted to balena. fleet source code and images are stored on {{ $names.company.lower }} backend servers with access limited only to administrative/operational staff and are not exposed to anyone outside of {{ $names.company.lower }}.
+This access is controlled by ssh key access and only after access is explicitly granted to balena.
+Release source code and images are stored on {{ $names.company.lower }} backend servers with access limited only to administrative/operational staff and are not exposed to anyone outside of {{ $names.company.lower }}.
 It is also possible to bypass the {{ $names.company.lower }} builder entirely and push only pre-built artifacts, meaning that {{ $names.company.lower }} never has access to the code at any point.

 [forums]:{{ $names.forums_domain }}/c/troubleshooting